About Lawrence County

 To look up sex offenders in Lawrence County, Illinois, you can use the Illinois Sex Offender Registry, which is maintained by the Illinois State Police.
 This online database allows you to search for registered sex offenders by name, address, or proximity to a specific location.
 The registry provides detailed information about the offenders' convictions and current status.

 To register to vote in Lawrence County, you can visit the Lawrence County Clerk's office at 1100 State Street, Lawrenceville, or register online through the Illinois Online Voter Registration system at ova.elections.il.gov.
 The registration deadline is 27 days before any election, though Illinois offers same-day registration during early voting periods and on Election Day.
-You must be a U.S. citizen, at least 18 years old by Election Day, and a resident of your precinct for at least 30 days.
+You must be a U.S. Citizen, at least 18 years old by Election Day, and a resident of your precinct for at least 30 days.
 Absentee ballots are available to all voters by request through the County Clerk's office.

-Property records in Lawrence County are maintained by the Lawrence County Recorder of Deeds office, located in the courthouse at 1100 State Street, Lawrenceville, phone (618) 943-2346.
+Property records in Lawrence County are maintained by the Lawrence County Recorder of Deeds of Deeds office, located in the courthouse at 1100 State Street, Lawrenceville, phone (618) 943-2346.
 You can search for deeds, mortgages, liens, and other recorded documents by visiting the Recorder's office in person during business hours.
-Property tax assessment information is available through the Lawrence County Assessor's office at the same location.
-While comprehensive online search options may be limited, you can contact the office directly to request specific documents or conduct title research.
+Property tax assessment information is available through the Assessor's office at the same location.
+While online search options may be limited, you can contact the office directly to request specific documents or conduct title research.

 Birth and death certificates for events occurring after 1916 in Illinois are maintained by the Illinois Department of Public Health, Division of Vital Records, and can be requested by mail, in person in Springfield, or online through VitalChek at www.illinois.gov/idph.
 The fee is $15 for the first certified copy.
 The Lawrence County Clerk's office at (618) 943-2346 maintains marriage records issued in the county.
 Processing time for vital records is typically 4-6 weeks by mail, though expedited service is available for additional fees with valid photo identification required.

 Business license records in Lawrence County can be found through several sources depending on the business type.
 The Lawrence County Clerk's office at (618) 943-2346 handles DBA (assumed name) filings for businesses operating in the county.
-For corporations and LLCs, search the Illinois Secretary of State's free online database at www.ilsos.gov, which provides comprehensive business entity information including formation dates and registered agents.
+For corporations and LLCs, search the Illinois Secretary of State's free online database at www.ilsos.gov, which provides business entity information including formation dates and registered agents.
 Local business licenses for operations within Lawrenceville or other municipalities should be verified with the respective city clerk's office.

 Cities & Towns in Lawrence County